tylerlong/manate/README.md

 For human-created JavaScript objects, a reasonable maximum depth for recursive processing, ignoring circular references, typically ranges between 5 to 10 levels.

-So this library by set the max depth to 10, if max depeth exceeded, an error will be thrown.
+So this library by set the max depth to 10, if max depeth exceeded, `console.warn('Max depth exceeded.');` will be executed and the `manage` function will return early.
+Which means, state data deeper than 10 levels are not managed.

 In such case, you need to review the data to be managed, why is it so deeply nested, is it reasonable?
 Think about it: is the deelpy nested structure relevant to your business logic? should you manage it at all?

-You may override the max depth by specify the second argument of the `manage` function:
+You may override the max depth by specifying the second argument of the `manage` function:

 ```ts
 const store = manage(new Store(), 20); // explicitly set max depth to 20, if `Store` is by design a deeply nested data structure